International trade in services

 - the balance of payments services classification (EBOPS 2010).

-The data presented in this article are based upon the BPM6 methodology which was adopted by the EU Member States from the 2013 reference year onwards.
+The data presented in this article are based upon the BPM6 methodology which was adopted by the EU Member States from reference year 2013 onwards.
 On a voluntary basis, some Member States have provided data according to the BPM6 methodology back to the 2010 reference year.
-In order to calculate a time series starting in 2010 for the EU-28 aggregate — using data provided according to the previous (BPM5) methodology — Eurostat estimated the missing values for those Member States where data prior to 2013 were not available.
-Exhaustive annual data for the EU-28 for all services categories are only available from 2010 onwards.
+In order to calculate the EU aggregate for earlier years — using data provided according to the previous (BPM5) methodology — Eurostat estimated the missing values for those Member States where data prior to 2013 were not available.

-EU-28 data for the total international trade in services for years before 2010 are however available from the quarterly balance of payments.
-It should be noted that for the years for which data are available from both sources (quarterly balance of payments and annual international trade in services) — in other words since reference year 2010 — the values for these two sources are somewhat different.
-The differences may be due to differences in coverage and possibly also to different compilation practices.
+EU data for the total international trade in services for years before 2010 are available from the quarterly balance of payments.
+It should be noted that for the years for which data are available from both sources (quarterly balance of payments and annual international trade in services), the values for these two sources are somewhat different.
+The differences may be due to revisions in quarterly data, differences in coverage and possibly also to different compilation practices.

 The provision of services contributes a substantial share of the EU’s economic wealth and accounts for more than 50 % of GDP in each of the EU Member States.
 Nevertheless, the value of exports and imports of goods is generally two to three times higher than that of services.
 Part of this imbalance may be due to the nature of some services, for example, professional services that are bound by distinct national legislation.
 Another difference between goods and services concerns the immediacy of the relationship between supplier and consumer: many services are non-transportable, in other words they require the physical proximity of the service provider and consumer, which implies that many services transactions involve factor mobility.
 For international trade in non-transportable services to take place, either the consumer must go to the service provider or the service provider must go to the consumer.
 Thus, an important feature of services is that they are provided via various modes of supply.
 Often services are tailored according to the client’s needs and wishes and so tend not to be homogeneous or mass-produced.
 As such, services cover a heterogeneous range of products and activities that are difficult to encapsulate within a simple definition, while services may also be difficult to separate from the goods with which they may be associated or bundled.
 International organisations increasingly recognise that there is a need to explore means of gathering further information as to how services are provided, thus perhaps enabling, in the future, better policy-making internationally and, at the same time, offering complementary information for the purposes of bilateral or multilateral negotiations in trade in services; some first steps have already been undertaken in this direction.